 Businesses are taking security very seriously – it isn’t optional.
 The ones who really understand how to make people the strongest link will be the ones who are better protected.
 They will be the ones to win.

 A single workshop or leaflet isn’t going to effect change.
-Evaluating and influencing behaviour in your team brings measurable impact and change for your organisation.
+Evaluating and influencing behavior in your team brings measurable impact and change for your organization.

-Doing so will help your organisation be all the more secure.
+Doing so will help your organization be all the more secure.

-Chapter 9: Summary – six ways to measure behaviour
+Chapter 9: Summary – six ways to measure behavior